 Former child actor Wil Wheaton hosts a YouTube show called Tabletop.
 The show features Wheaton and three or four guests playing a board game, the type of specialty board game one might buy at a specialty game store.
 In the videos, you see Wheaton and his guests, usually D-list celebrities, playing the game, presumably correctly.

 I’ve only watched a few of the episodes.
 I got the impression the show was meant to be both entertaining and educational.
-As it turns out, Tabletop may not be as educational as I first believed.
+As it turns out, Tabletop may not be as academic as I first believed.
 It would seem Wheaton and his guests haven’t been playing these games correctly, and Internet people have begun calling him out on it.